contains the active ingredient methylprednisolone sodium succinate

 Tell your doctor immediately if you notice any unusual symptoms.

-Before starting any new medicine, tell your doctor or pharmacist that you are being treated with Methylprednisolone Alphapharm.
+If you are about to start taking any new medicines, tell your doctor or pharmacist that you are being treated with Methylprednisolone

 If you are about to have any blood test, tell your doctor that you are taking Methylprednisolone Alphapharm.